unparalleled-js/docs-1/workbot-for-teams/workbot-actions.md

         <tr>
             <td>Choice parameter</td>
             <td>
                 Parameter name to store the choice value.
-This is a required field when <a href="https://docs.workato.com/workbot-for-teams/passing-parameters.html">passing parameters</a> to another recipe, otherwise the value will be lost.
+This is a required field when <a href="https://docs.workato.com/workbot-for-teams/passing-parameters.html">passing parameters</a> to another recipe, otherwise the value will not be passed.
             </td>
         </tr>
         <tr>